 Dr Rebecca Huntley is one of Australia’s foremost researchers on social trends.
 She holds degrees in law and film studies and has a PhD in gender studies.
 She is the author of numerous books including Still Lucky and QE73 Australia Fair: Listening to the Nation.

 Rebecca writes and podcasts for The Guardian Australia and writes for ABC Life.
 She was former presenter of Drive on a Friday on ABC Radio National and now presents The History Listen on ABC RN.

 PROFESSOR RICHARD TANTER – Abolishing nuclear weapons, dealing with Pine Gap, and a Nobel Peace Prize

 Professor Richard Tanter is a writer, researcher, and activist.
 He has worked on issues around militarization in Asia, nuclear weapons, and the role of intelligence agencies in Indonesia, Japan and Australia.

 More recently Richard and the late Des Ball produced eight forensic research papers on Pine Gap.
-He worked to provide accessible accounts of Pine Gap, nuclear weapons, issues, and Australian foreign policy in newspapers and on television and radio.
-This work underpinned Richard’s campaign role with other colleagues on the Australian board of ICAN, including as chair when ICAN was awarded the 2017 Nobel Peace Prize for its work in helping in the passage of the Treaty for the Prohibition of Nuclear Weapons at the United Nations.
+This work underpinned Richard’s campaign role with other colleagues on the Australian board of ICAN.
+In 2017, ICAN was awarded the 2017 Nobel Peace Prize for its work in helping in the passage of the Treaty for the Prohibition of Nuclear Weapons at the United Nations.